 ► Is the price justified?

-Such is the steadfast reliability of modern cars that the rare occasion when they fail causes considerable consternation.
+Such is the steadfast reliability of modern cars that the rare occasion when the battery fails, it causes considerable consternation.
 Over the course of the Covid era, cars have been sitting around for far longer than they have been previously, causing batteries to drain.
 Winter in particular is a harsh time for idle batteries.

-CTEK certainly make it easy to charge the CS FREE.
+It's certainly easy to charge the CTEK CS Free.
 It comes with a USB-C cable and wall plug with adaptors for UK, EU and US sockets, plus of course the battery clamps.
 The solar panel charger comes with a storage bag and charge cable.
 Thus, whether you're undertaking some global circumnavigation or just up in Giggleswick (near Wigglesworth), the CS FREE can be charged.

 The CS FREE itself looks and feels quite beefy, made with seemingly tough plastic and fitted with neat rubber grips on the base of each corner to stop it sliding about on a smooth surface such as for instance, a painted metal panel.
 Nice touch.